 A comment we see a lot across social media is that smoothing wrinkles without injections is too much effort.
 “Just get Botox” is a message we see over and over.

-And “just getting Botox” may work for some people, but the fact is, there are MANY reasons that women are choosing to skip the neurotoxin and are searching for other ways to achieve smooth skin.
+And “just getting cosmetic treatments” may work for some people, but the fact is, there are MANY reasons that women are choosing to skip the neurotoxin and are searching for other ways to achieve smooth skin.

 There are a lot of reasons why women are skipping Botox.
 Here are some of them: